 Entrance to universities in the United States is also possible through The Common Application process which is a very similar process to the one carried out in the UK.

-Over 45% of our students obtain a grade of 11 points or above and 30%
+Over 25% of our students obtain more than 13 out of a total of 14 points

 How is the final grade from 0 to 14 obtained?

 For students studying in education systems from the EU, like BSV, this final mark is obtained based on the grades from the AS/A-Level exams.

 The Spanish Ministry of Education sets a numerical equivalent of the grades obtained in the AS/A-Level exams (A, B, C, D, E) using a number scale from 0 to 10.